publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395m.md

 [Pub.
 L. 100–203, title IV, § 4062(c)][/us/pl/100/203/s4062/c], Dec.
 22, 1987, [101 Stat.
 1330–107][/us/stat/101/1330-107], as amended by [Pub.
 L. 100–360, title IV, § 411(g)(1)(C)][/us/pl/100/360/s411/g/1/C], July 1, 1988, [102 Stat.
 782][/us/stat/102/782], provided that:

->     “(1) The Secretary of Health and Human Services shall monitor the impact of the amendments made by this section \[enacting this section, amending sections 1395f, 1395k, 1395l, and 1395cc of this title, and repealing [section 1395zz of this title][/us/usc/t42/s1395zz]\] on the availability of covered items and shall evaluate the appropriateness of the volume adjustment for oxygen and oxygen equipment under section 1834(a)(5)(C) of the Social Security Act \[subsec. (a)(5)(C) of this section\] (as amended by subsection (b) of this section).
+>     “(1) The Secretary of Health and Human Services shall monitor the impact of the amendments made by this section \[enacting this section, amending sections 1395f, 1395k, 1395l, and 1395cc of this title, and repealing [section 1395zz of this title][/us/usc/t42/s1395zz]\] on the availability of covered items and shall evaluate the appropriateness of the volume adjustment for oxygen and oxygen equipment under section 1834(a)(5)(C) of the Social Security Act \[[42 U.S.C.
+1395m(a)(5)(C)][/us/usc/t42/s1395m/a/5/C]\] (as amended by subsection (b) of this section).
 The Secretary shall report to Congress, by not later than January 1, 1991, on such impact and on the evaluation and shall include in such report recommendations for changes in payment methodology for covered items under section 1834(a) of such Act.

->     “(2) Before January 1, 1991, the Secretary may not conduct any demonstration project respecting alternative methods of payment for covered items under title XVIII of the Social Security Act \[this subchapter\].
+>     “(2) Before January 1, 1991, the Secretary may not conduct any demonstration project respecting alternative methods of payment for covered items under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\].

->     “(3) In this subsection, the term ‘covered item’ has the meaning given such term in section 1834(a)(13) of the Social Security Act \[subsec. (a)(13) of this section\] (as amended by subsection (b) of this section).
+>     “(3) In this subsection, the term ‘covered item’ has the meaning given such term in section 1834(a)(13) of the Social Security Act \[[42 U.S.C.
+1395m(a)(13)][/us/usc/t42/s1395m/a/13]\] (as amended by subsection (b) of this section).

->     “(4) The Secretary shall, upon written request and payment of a reasonable copying fee which the Secretary may establish, provide the data and information used in determining the payment amounts for covered items under section 1834(a) of the Social Security Act \[subsec. (a) of this section\], but only in a form which does not permit identification of individual suppliers.
+>     “(4) The Secretary shall, upon written request and payment of a reasonable copying fee which the Secretary may establish, provide the data and information used in determining the payment amounts for covered items under section 1834(a) of the Social Security Act \[[42 U.S.C.
+1395m(a)][/us/usc/t42/s1395m/a]\], but only in a form which does not permit identification of individual suppliers.

 >     “(5) The Comptroller General shall conduct a study on the appropriateness of the level of payments allowed for covered items under the medicare program, and shall report to Congress on the results of such study (including recommendations on the transition to regional or national rates) by not later than January 1, 1991.
-Entities furnishing such items which fail to provide the Comptroller General with reasonable access to necessary records to carry out the study under this paragraph are subject to exclusion from the medicare program under section 1128(a) of the Social Security Act \[[section 1320a–7(a) of this title][/us/usc/t42/s1320a–7/a]\].”
+Entities furnishing such items which fail to provide the Comptroller General with reasonable access to necessary records to carry out the study under this paragraph are subject to exclusion from the medicare program under section 1128(a) of the Social Security Act \[[42 U.S.C.
+1320a–7(a)][/us/usc/t42/s1320a–7/a]\].”

 ----------